jamietanna/sarahseewhy.github.io/_posts/2021-01-23-linux-home.md

 Boudoirs can also have closets which means I can hang my comfy bathrobe next to my get-stuff-done boiler overalls, and thereby have a connection to both `/bin` and `/sbin`.

-Ok fine, it's a bit of a stretch –– but I like it.
+Ok fine, it's a bit of a stretch –– but I like it, it feels decadent and a bit outrageous.

 ## Bedroom as `/home`